Access EC2 Linux box over ssh without .pem file

 6. Restart ssh:

-) and try your new login without the .pem
+sudo /etc/init.d/sshd restart Logout of your instance (exit) and try your new login without the .pem file:

 $ ssh USERNAME@ec2-________.compute-1.amazonaws.com